•

 3. Explain how it was implemented, in what setting, and how the audience served was impacted or what students results and reactions were.

-No abstract is required; limit to 10 citations and references.
+No abstract is required; limit to 10 references.